 This spelt brioche bread is slightly sweet, soft, buttery and amazingly delectable.

-After your first bite, you will definitely be wanting more.
+After your first bite into this spelt brioche bread, you will definitely be wanting more.
 If you are anything like me, you will be gathering up every last crumb.
-This spelt brioche bread definitely takes a little bit more time to make than other breads, but I can guarantee you that it will be well worth the effort.
-This brioche bread served with some butter, jam and a delicious coffee will have you dreaming about visiting a French Café on the banks of the Seine river.
+This spelt brioche bread definitely takes a little bit more time to make than other types of bread, but I can guarantee you that it will be well worth the effort.
+This brioche bread served with some butter, jam and a delicious coffee will have you dreaming about visiting a French Cafรฉ on the banks of the Seine river.

 What is brioche bread?